mhaeuser/Battery-Toolkit/README.md

 4. Click "Open Anyway" on the next dialog box and authenticate
 5. Open Battery Toolkit again from Applications folder

-### Verification Warning Explained :warning:
-This app is not certified by Apple because I don't have an Apple Developer Account subscription.

-When you try to open the App, macOS may show a warning that "this App could not be verified by Apple".
-That doesn't mean it's malware, just that Apple hasn't reviewed it.
-If you trust me, you can simply ignore this warning.
-If not, you can always take a look at the source code (feel free to contribute) or switch to a different solution.
+> [!IMPORTANT]
+> This step is necessary, because the app is not notarized by Apple due to the Apple Developer Program membership fees.
+"Apple could not verify 'Battery Toolkit.app' is free of malware" refers to [lack of notarizaion](https://support.apple.com/en-us/102445), not to having detected abnormalities.

 # Usage